Average Noise

 Fan Noise & Speed Maps @ 28-32 °C – 115V

 The fan speed profile map looks like a modern abstract art painting.
 The fan’s passive mode lasts up to 420W at 12V, with the load on the minor rails remaining below 70W.
-At loads of up to 420W, if you apply more than 70W to the minor rails, the fan’s speed increases, raising the noise level to the 10-15 dBA range, which is not particularly high.
-For loads higher than 420W, the fan’s noise exceeds 25 dBA if you apply more than 70-75W on the minor rails.
-The 30 dBA mark is reached at around 680W, and the fan spins at higher speeds from the 680W to 1030W load region, occasionally exceeding 40 dBA, with more than 90W on the minor rails.
+At loads up to 420W, if you apply more than 70W to the minor rails, the fan’s speed increases, raising the noise level to 10-15 dBA, which is not particularly high.
+For loads above 420W, the fan’s noise exceeds 25 dBA when more than 70-75W are applied to the minor rails.
+The 30 dBA mark is reached at around 680W, and the fan spins at higher speeds from 680W to 1030W, occasionally exceeding 40 dBA, with more than 90W on the minor rails.
 Lastly, with more than 1030W, you will be treated to over 45 dBA noise.

 Fan Noise & Speed Maps @ 28-32 °C – 230V